What's in this guide

 Google Drive, Dropbox, and OneDrive can be configured to act like data rooms.
 You organize folders, set permissions, and share links.
 The major limitation is no activity tracking, no NDA gates, no audit logs, and no way to prevent forwarding.

 If you need those features, you'll need to pay.
-But for a lot of early-stage use cases - sharing a pitch deck, tracking investor engagement, managing a simple due diligence request - a free tier with solid analytics is enough.
+But for a lot of early-stage use cases such as sharing a pitch deck, tracking visitor engagement, or managing a simple due diligence request, a free tier with solid analytics is enough.

 Google Drive is free and you probably already use it.
 It's not a real VDR, but it can work for early-stage document sharing if you're deliberate about it.